JJSlabbert/iTilt-digital-hydrometer/README.md

 Gyro LED of and ESP LED still on, Connecting to WiFi and send data to cloud.

-Gyro and ESP LED of, ESP is in deep sleep.
+Gyro and ESP LED of, ESP8266 is in deep sleep / ESP32 in hibernation.

 10 Short flashes of ESP LED, WiFiManager Configuration portal will start in three minutes.